Back to all tutorials

 27. Run - CPU

-This simulation will require high CPU usage and might take several hours to finish the calculation depending on the machine used.
-To speed up the calculation process increase the number of CPUs basing on your PC capability.
-We recommend using at least 4 cores for this tutorial.
-The free version allows you to use only 2 processors in parallel mode.
+To speed up the calculation process, take advantage of parallel computing and increase the number of CPUs based on your PC’s capability.
+The free version allows you to use only one processor (serial mode).
 To get the full version, you can use the contact form to Request 30-day Trial

 1. Switch to CPU tab

-4. Click Run Simulation button
+2. Click Run Simulation button

 28. Results - Temperature